-Less than 20% of the earth is arable land but some crops have been genetically altered to make them more tolerant of conditions like salinity, cold, and drought.
+Less than 20% of the earth is arable land, but some crops have been genetically altered to make them more tolerant of conditions like salinity, cold, and drought.
 The discovery of genes in plants responsible for sodium uptake has lead to the development of knock-out plants able to grow in high salt environments.
 Up- or down-regulation of transcription is generally the method used to alter drought tolerance in plants.
 Corn and rapeseed plants, able to thrive under drought conditions, are in their fourth year of field trials in California and Colorado, and it is anticipated that they’ll reach the market in 4-5 years.

 9. Industrial Strength Fibers

-Spider silk is the strongest fiber known to man, stronger than kevlar (used to make bullet-proof vests), with a higher tensile strength than steel.
+Spider silk is the strongest fiber known to man, stronger than Kevlar (used to make bullet-proof vests), with a higher tensile strength than steel.
 In August 2000, Canadian company Nexia announced the development of transgenic goats that produced spider silk proteins in their milk.
 While this solved the problem of mass-producing the proteins, the program was shelved when scientists couldn’t figure out how to spin them into fibers like spiders do.
 By 2005, the goats were up for sale to anyone who would take them.
-While it seems the spider silk idea has been put on the shelf for the time being, it is a technology that is sure to appear again in the future, once more information is gathered on how the silks are woven.
+While it seems the spider silk idea has been put on the shelf, for the time being, it is a technology that is sure to appear again in the future, once more information is gathered on how the silks are woven.

 Oral vaccines have been in the works for many years as a possible solution to the spread of disease in underdeveloped countries, where costs are prohibitive to widespread vaccination.
-Genetically engineered crops, usually fruits or vegetables, designed to carry antigenic proteins from infectious pathogens, that will trigger an immune response when ingested.
+Genetically engineered crops, usually fruits or vegetables designed to carry antigenic proteins from infectious pathogens, will trigger an immune response when ingested.
 An example of this is a patient-specific vaccine for treating cancer.
 An anti-lymphoma vaccine has been made using tobacco plants carrying RNA from cloned malignant B-cells.
-The resulting protein is then used to vaccinate the patient and boost their immune system against the cancer.
+The resulting protein is then used to vaccinate the patient and boost their immune system against cancer.
 Tailor-made vaccines for cancer treatment have shown considerable promise in preliminary studies.